Vrixyz/pages/content/drafts/bevy_ios_ads/index.md

 # A few prerequisites…

-This blog entry is aimed at intermediate Rust or iOS developers, I'll keep the wording short and accurate[^1], but heavy in helpful external links if need be.
+This blog entry is aimed at intermediate Rust or iOS developers, I'll keep the wording short and accurate[^1], but heavy in helpful external links.

 We need a computer running MacOS to compile to iOS.